peterldowns/iterm2-finder-tools/README.md

 already running.

 ##### Finder Menu Tool
-You can move the built `Open iTerm.app` anywhere you'd like, or leave it here;
+You can move the built `Open iTerm.app` anywhere you'd like (such as `/Applications`), or leave it here.

+After attempting to run the pre-built application for the first time, you may need to go into your System Preferences > Security & Privacy and enable running the app since it was built by an "unidentified developer".

-add it to your Finder toolbar by dragging it in while holding the command and option keys.
+You can then add it to your Finder toolbar by dragging it in while holding the command and option keys (pre-Sierra) or while holding the command key (Sierra or later).

 ![toolbar app install](./screenshots/application_install.gif)